nipunchauhan/Text-to-SQL-LLM-Application-with-Google-Gemini-Pro/README.md

 **4.** Download the Database:

-Download the SQLite database from the Kaggle Soccer Dataset.
+Download the SQLite database from the [Dataset](https://www.kaggle.com/datasets/hugomathien/soccer)

 Place the database.sqlite file in the root directory of the project.

 **5.** Set up your Google API Key:

-**To get an API key go to "https://makersuite.google.com/app/apikey" and get the free access.**
+**To get an API key go to [Google](https://makersuite.google.com/app/apikey) and get the free access.**

 Create a file named .env in the root directory.
 <pre>